keix/claudia/README.md

 # Claudia — A Rewrite of UNIX Sixth Edition
 For a crystal-clear understanding of the system’s structure, start here.

 This project reimagines the spirit of UNIX Sixth Edition, rewritten with modern clarity and minimalism on the RISC-V architecture.
 No libc.
 No runtime.
 No frameworks.
-Only the machine, the language, and your intent.
+Only the language.

 If you want to understand how a system works, you must write one — under the POSIX.